We want a prosperous, self-reliant Greater Manchester with high employment and a wealth of job and training opportunities.

 Greater Manchester launched its Working Well (Work and Health Programme) in January 2018.
 The programme aims to support the long term unemployed and disabled people into sustainable employment across the city-region.

-First announced as part of the 2014 Devolution agreement, GM successfully negotiated for the opportunity to co-design, procure and deliver a localised version of the new Work and Health Programme.
+First announced as part of the 2014 Devolution agreement, Greater Manchester successfully negotiated for the opportunity to co-design, procure and deliver a localised version of the new Work and Health Programme.
 As a result, the £52 million programme will support nearly 23,000 individuals across Greater Manchester between 2018 and 2024.

 InWorkGM deliver the Programme across Greater Manchester; an alliance partnership between Ingeus and The Growth Company, and also including specialist health, wellbeing and disability support organisations Pathways CIC and Pluss.